 There are two ways we provide reporting to our clients:

-There are 10 primary link types that we use.
+There are 10 primary types of inbound links that we use.
 Of these, for each 3-month period we typically laser-focus on the 2-4 that we think will yield the best results.
 Here are the various link types we use:

 This is another one of our go-to methods.
 The way it works is this: we help you create an authoritative industry resource and then share it with websites that link to authoritative industry resources.
 The fantastic thing about resource links is that you can get dozens of links for one resource, so long as you put the research in up front to create one that people will want to link to.